Church of the Incarnation (Dallas, Texas): Contemporary music

-The church's contemporary music program consists of a praise band-style group of instrumentalists.
-The Uptown Contemporary services are held simultaneously with their traditional counterparts at 9 am, 11:15 am, and 5 pm on Sundays and are held in Ascension Chapel, part of a substantial building project completed in 2015.
-The North Campus location, which opened in August 2019 at 12727 Hillcrest Rd., also features a contemporary music program for its Sunday service at 10:30 am.
+The church's contemporary music program consists of a praise band-style group of instrumentalists, under the direction of Wendell Kimbrough.
+The Uptown Contemporary services are held simultaneously with their traditional counterparts at 9 am and 11:15 am on Sundays and are held in Ascension Chapel, part of a substantial building project completed in 2015.
+The services feature contemporary music, contemporary settings of hymns, and settings of the Psalms that incorporate the reading of Scripture and a sung congregational refrain.

 Outreach

 The parish is known for its commitment to outreach and community service.
 A mentorship program with neighboring North Dallas High School has been very successful, and similar programs have begun at other area schools as a response.
 Also popular among parishioners are the mission trips to Belize and Honduras.
 In total, the parish has dozens of different outreach ministries, and there are two permanent staff positions exclusive to the department.